 - 9. The above statements are false and misleading because Ticketmaster unilaterally decides which tickets it advertises and sells as "Official Platinum" based on a given event.
-The result is that most, if not all, of the tickets advertised and sold as "Official Platinum" are neither "premium tickets" nor "some of the best seats in the house" and are, in fact, just regular tickets sold by Ticketmaster at an artificially inflated premium in bad faith; - 9.1 The above statements are also false and misleading because "Official Platinum" seats are not made available by artists and certainly not at a price that gouges consumers as alleged herein.
-In fact, many popular artists have spoken out against Ticketmaster's price-gouging of consumers, such as Taylor Swift and Robert Smith of the Cure, who tweeted on March 15, 2023, concerning "Ticketmaster fees" and that "the artist has no way to limit them" as it appears from Exhibit P-8:

-10. Class Members do not receive any additional perk or benefit when purchasing an "Official Platinum" ticket versus a "Regular" ticket.
-In both cases, they receive access to a seat for an event and nothing more, as reported in a La Presse article published on October 27, 2022, titled "Pourquoi les billets de spectacles sont-ils si chers?", communicated as Exhibit P-4:
+The result is that most, if not all, of the tickets advertised and sold as "Official Platinum" are neither "premium tickets" nor "some of the best seats in the house" and are, in fact, just regular tickets sold by Ticketmaster at an artificially inflated premium in bad faith; - 10.
+Class Members do not receive any additional perk or benefit when purchasing an "Official Platinum" ticket versus a "Regular" ticket.
+In both cases, they receive access to a seat for an event and nothing more, as reported in a La Presse article published on October 27, 2022 titled "Pourquoi les billets de spectacles sont-ils si chers?", communicated as Exhibit P-4: